bagder/uncurled/project/code-quality.md

 4. CI system that run all tests before merge
 5. fuzzing and continuous tests of merged code
 6. be responsive on bug reports, add new tests with bug-fixes
-7. be responsive and frictionless when accepting bug-fixes
+7. be responsive and friction-less when accepting bug-fixes
 8. run a bug bounty
 9. release often
 10. keep at it